The-Focus-AI/atproto-experiments/firehose/README.md

 ├── videos/
 │   ├── bafkrei...mp4                 # Video files
 │   └── ...
+└── metadata/
-└── metadata.json                     # Metadata for all downloads
+    ├── bafkrei...json                # Metadata for each download
+    └── ...
 ```

 ## Use Cases